Why You Should Wear a Swim Cap

 This leads to many new swimmers to wonder why they should wear a cap at all.

-Let’s dive into these reasons real quick.
+Let’s dive deeper into each of these benefits.

 Why You Should Wear a Swim Cap at the Pool